HIV/AIDS in the Caribbean: Cuba

-The current HIV adult prevalence rate in Cuba is estimated to be about 0.07 percent, one of the lowest in the world and certainly the lowest in the region.
+The current HIV adult prevalence rate in Cuba is estimated to be about 0.6%, which is low both globally and in the region.
 Three of the major modes of transmissions in other nations, mother-to-child transmission, transmission through blood transfusion, and through intravenous drug use, are virtually non-existent in Cuba.
 Instead, sexual contact accounts for approximately 99 percent of all cases.
 In terms of sexuality, Cuba has followed a trajectory nearly opposite of the norm.
 Most of the first cases diagnosed were heterosexual men, but the disease then crossed over into the gay community as male-to-male sexual contact began to spread the disease.
-Today, men who have sex with men (MSM) are one of the most at-risk groups, making up for around 86 percent of men infected with HIV in Cuba.
+Today, men who have sex with men (MSM) are one of the most at-risk groups, making up for around 72% of men infected with HIV in Cuba.

 With the establishment of the Working Group for Confronting and Fighting AIDS, the government and nongovernmental organizations created comprehensive measures to fight the disease.
 Firstly, Cuba banned the importation of all human blood products and destroyed potentially infected supplies, effectively eliminating transmission of HIV through blood transfusions.
 Next, the country provided wide-scale HIV testing for Cubans who had travelled abroad and potentially brought the disease back into the country.
 The most important measures served to prevent sexual transmission, namely through education programs, medical examinations, and admittance of HIV-positive individuals into specialized health centers called sanatoria.
 These sanatoria were somewhat controversial, especially in terms of possible human rights violations.
 Although severely isolated in the late 1980s, the program has since improved significantly, providing outlets for social integration and multiple levels of care.